Skatteetaten/vagrant-hashistack-template/GETTING_STARTED/getting_started_modules.md

 ##### b.
 Creating a Nomad job
 Next step is to create the Nomad job that deploys our image.
-This guide will not focus on how to make a Nomad job, but a full example can be found at [template_example/conf/nomad/countdash.hcl](template_example/conf/nomad/countdash.hcl).
+This guide will not focus on how to make a Nomad job, but a full example can be found at [template_example/nomad/countdash.hcl](/template_example/nomad/countdash.hcl).
-Your nomad-job file should go under `conf/nomad/`.
-If you made your own docker image see [fetching docker image](#fetching-resources-from-minio-with-nomad-docker-image) on how to use that in your Nomad job.
+Your nomad-job file should go under `nomad/`.
+If you made your own docker image see [fetching docker image](/template_example/nomad/countdash.hcl#L27-L37) on how to use that in your Nomad job.
 When the Nomad job-file has been created we can try to run it.
 We can do this in one of two ways:

 1. Log on the machine with `vagrant ssh` and run it with the Nomad-cli available on the virtual machine.
-Remember that all files inside `/vagrant` are shared with the folder of this file, meaning you can go to `/vagrant/conf/nomad` to find your hcl-file.
+Remember that all files inside `/vagrant` are shared with the folder of this file, meaning you can go to `/vagrant/nomad` to find your hcl-file.
 Then run it with `nomad job run <nameofhcl.hcl>`.
 2. If you have the nomad-cli on your local machine you can run it from your local machine directly with `nomad job run <nameofhcl.hcl>`.

 After sending the job to Nomad you can check the status by going to `localhost:4646`.
 If you see your job running you can go to the next step.